Looking for some great allotment books? Right this way!

 Homegrown Revolution by James Wong

-Another dog-eared long standing favourite, Charles Dowding explains the concept and ideas behind no-dig gardening and it’s practical applications.
-My partner is a convert to this method of gardening – once you start reading the book you realise that it makes good sense not to dig the soil and let nature take it’s course.
-We’ve accidentally misplaced this one for now, so no photos am afraid, but it is pretty good!
+My partner is a convert to this method of gardening – once you start reading the book you realise that it makes good sense not to dig the soil and let nature take its course.
+We’ve accidentally misplaced this one, for now, so no photos am afraid, but it is pretty good!
 So good he even gets in Permaculture Magazine (see the front cover of the above photo!!).

 Any other favourite allotment books?
 Do share!